Restore Your Smile

 - Bone Preservation

 Dental implants integrate with the jawbone, which may help reduce bone loss in the area where teeth are missing.
-This helps maintain facial structure and can support surrounding natural teeth over time.
+Over time, this process may also help preserve oral function and support surrounding natural teeth.

-Missing teeth options in Bunbury, like dental implants, are securely placed in the jaw.
-This provides added stability during everyday functions such as eating and speaking, helping patients feel more comfortable and in control.
+Missing teeth options in Bunbury, such as dental implants, are securely positioned in the jaw.
+This placement provides stability during everyday functions like eating and speaking, helping to maintain normal oral function over time.

 - Natural Appearance

-Implants are designed to mimic natural teeth in shape and colour.
-When placed accurately, they blend with your natural smile and can support a more balanced and aesthetically pleasing appearance.
+Dental implants are designed to mimic natural teeth in shape and colour.
+When positioned with precision, they blend with surrounding teeth and provide a natural-looking replacement that supports overall oral function and appearance.

 With regular brushing, flossing, and routine dental visits, implants can be maintained similarly to natural teeth.
 They do not require adhesives or removal for cleaning each night, like removable dentures.